luau-lang/rfcs/docs/function-table-stablesort.md

 1. A C implementation of block-sort is inevitably going to be more complex than Luau's existing quicksort/heapsort hybrid.
 It'll also be more complex than a naive merge sort (which would also provide stability but at the cost of substantially more buffer space).
 Variant 1 described above (with no external buffer) is about 500 lines of code.
 The other versions add about another 200 more.
 For comparison, the existing sort algorithm in `ltablib.cpp` (excluding the entrypoint function exposed to Lua, and the swap and comparison functions), is about 100 lines of code.

 2. If we implemented a stable sort algorithm alongside the existing unstable sorting algorithm(s), it would expand the API somewhat, also it'd make the Luau runtime/engine a bit bigger.
+(The binary for the existing sort algorithm compiled with `-O3` takes \~2600 bytes, for block-sort about 7 times that.)
 If we ended up *replacing* the unstable sorting algorithm with a stable sort, there will be some circumstances in which the replacement is slower.
 But presumably this replacement wouldn't be entertained unless the performance impact seemed on balance to be acceptable.

 ## Alternatives